 Chief Compliance Officer, Crescent Capital Group, LP

 Joe serves as the Chief Compliance Officer for Crescent Capital Group LP and is a member of Crescent’s Executive Management Team.
 Prior to joining Crescent Capital, he was the CCO for the Fidelity Investments Equity and High Income Mutual Funds and Exchanged Traded Funds.
 Joe was at Fidelity Investments for 13 years in various Compliance capacities.
 He practiced law as a counselor and litigator for Robins, Kaplan, Miller & Ciresi from 1992 to 2001 where he focused on advising and representing insurers on regulatory matters and complex litigation.
 Joe received a JD from Boston College Law School and BS in Finance from Boston College.
-He is the outgoing Board Chair for Boston CASA.
+He served as the board chair from 2017 to 2019.

 ANNE HARVEY KILBURN